LibreOffice/core/svgio/README.md

+# SVG reader

-It contains svgio/source/svgreader which is used for "Insert->Picture->From File".
+It contains `svgio/source/svgreader` which is used for "Insert -> Picture -> From File".